 Want to write for antigone?

-The seventy contributors already signed up to write for Antigone cover a broad range: students, schoolteachers, lecturers, professors, and public intellectuals, spread across the UK, several other European countries, North America, and Australasia.
+The hundred-plus writers who have volunteered as Antigone contributors cover a broad range: students, schoolteachers, lecturers, professors, and public intellectuals, spread across the UK, several other European countries, North America, and Australasia.
 Our articles will therefore necessarily channel a wide range of perspectives.
 But we hope that contributors will write in a spirit that reflects the main aims of the site:

 - to introduce the world of Graeco-Roman antiquity to readers who may not have had the benefit of studying these subjects in their own education.